enverarslan/3dsky-scrapper/README.md

 # 3dsky-scrapper
-Images scrapper for 3D models in https://3dsky.org
+Image scrapper for 3D models in https://3dsky.org